Podemos (Spanish political party): Sumar

-Ideology and platform
+Ideology

-A party on the left-wing or the far-left of the political spectrum, Podemos has been described as a democratic socialist and left-wing populist party which holds anti-austerity, anti-corruption, and anti-establishment views.
-It promotes direct democracy, federalism, patriotism, republicanism, and an alternative social democracy to that of the Spanish Socialist Workers' Party (PSOE) through a populist rhetoric.
+A party on the left-wing or the far-left of the political spectrum, Podemos has been described as a left-wing populist party which holds anti-austerity, anti-corruption, and anti-establishment views.
+It promotes direct democracy, federalism, patriotism, republicanism, and an alternative social democracy to that of the Spanish Socialist Workers' Party (PSOE) through populist rhetoric.

 Podemos presented a collaboratively written programme for the 2014 European Parliament election in Spain.
 Some of the most important policies were emphasis on public control, poverty reduction, and social dignity via a basic income for every adult, including lobbying controls and punitive measures against tax avoidance by large corporations and multinational organizations, as well as promotion of smaller enterprises.
-It also included revoking or curtailing the Treaty of Lisbon, abandoning the memorandum of understanding, withdrawing from some free trade area agreements, and promoting referendum on any major constitutional reform.
+It also included revoking or curtailing the Treaty of Lisbon, abandoning the memorandum of understanding, withdrawing from some free trade agreements, and promoting referendums on any major constitutional reform.
 On environmentalism, it advocated reduction of fossil fuel consumption, promotion of public transport and renewable energy initiatives, reduction of industrial cash crop agriculture, and stimulating local food production by small and medium enterprises.